Low Carb Tortillas (Video) | 2 Ingredients

 After many failed attempts at Low Carb Tortillas we got it down and are now ready to share it with you!
 What we love most about this recipe is that the pan size dictates how they will be used.
 Make them in a small pan (like we did) for mini tacos, or make them in a bigger pan to make tortillas for wraps and burritos.
 They are also thin and low in calorie so you can double them up for a heartier bite.
 Check out our video below to see how we make them!

-Coconut Flour Toritllas
+Coconut Flour Tortillas

-When it comes to making low carb tortillas, we've tried most different flours, from almond flour to oat fiber to ground flax meal.
+When it comes to making low carb tortillas, we've tried most different low carb flours, from almond flour to oat fiber to ground flax meal.
 Nothing has worked quite as well as coconut flour has, and since it is so absorbent, less flour is needed to make the batter.
 Coconut flour also creates a tortilla-like texture and gives off minimal flavor, except for the spices you add to the batter.
 As my nut allergy has come to light we've been providing more and more coconut flour recipes and it has become our favorite flour to now cook and bake with.

-How To Make Tortillas With Two Ingredients
+How To Make Low Carb Tortillas

 Low Carb Tortillas